1. The outlet should be strong, with no moving parts liable to be damaged or requiring periodic attention and maintenance.

 (ii) Punjab open flume outlet

+Shows the plan and section of Crump’s open flume outlet.
+The upstream face will is set back by a distance x equal to the width of the opening of the module.
+This enables the outlet to take a fair share of silt.
+This throat is constricted to ensure hypercritical velocity.
+The length of the throat is kept equal to 2.5.
 (4) Orifice semi-module: An orifice semi-module consist of an orifice provided with a gradually expanding flume on the downstream side of the orifice.
 The flow through the orifice is hypercritical, resulting in the formation of hydraulic jump.
 This makes the discharge independent of the flow conditions in the watercourse.
 There are various forms of orifice semi module-the earliest of these being Crumps adjustable proportional module (commonly known as Crumps APM) Fig. shows Its modified form, known as adjustable orifice semi-module (A,O.SM), commonly used In Punjab and is, considered to be one of the best forms of the outlet The essential feature of the module is a roof block shaped to a lemniscates curved with a tilt of 1 In 7, fixed by bolts, Other features are similar to a flume regulator with horizontal crest.
+Rigid Module: The three common types of rigid modules, having no moving parts are:

 1. Gibb’s rigid module.